miasma-rb/miasma/README.md

 then concrete implementations are built via available provider interfaces.
-This means the provider code is structured to support the models instead of the models being built around what specific providers may provide.
+This means the provider code is structured to support the models instead of the models being built around specific providers.
+The result is a clean model interface providing consistency regardless of the provider backend.

 The "weight" of the library is kept light by using a few simple approaches.
 All code is lazy loaded, so nothing